baSSiLL/SharpAvi/getting-started.md

 writer.Close();
 ```

-**Tip.** Although you don't need to specify the number of frames, the `AviWriter` has to reserve an index space in the beginning of a file which can accomodate a certain amount of frames.
+> :bulb: **Tip.** Although you don't need to specify the number of frames, the `AviWriter` has to reserve an index space in the beginning of a file which can accomodate a certain amount of frames.
 If you intend to write videos lasting for more than a few hours you may want to increase a value of the `AviWriter.MaxSuperIndexEntries` property to reserve more index space and thus allow for more frames to be written.

 You can easily add one or more audio streams into the mix.
 See [Working with Audio Streams](working-with-audio-streams.md).